Disclaiming

 Thanks, But No Thanks!
 How To Refuse An Inheritance By Disclaiming

-When you receive an inheritance, via a will, such as a house or cash, or as a beneficiary of an IRA or 401(k), or an estate, you can say thanks, but no thanks, and refuse it by disclaiming.
+When you receive an inheritance via a will, such as a house or cash, or as a beneficiary of an IRA or 401(k), or an estate, you can say thanks but no thanks and refuse it by disclaiming.
 The inheritance then passes to the next beneficiary, altogether bypassing the person who disclaims.
-Disclaiming is an interesting mechanism used to achieve financial goals for the disclaimer and/or the next heir(s) in line.
+Disclaiming is an interesting mechanism to achieve financial goals for the disclaimer and/or the next heir(s) in line.

 Disclaiming an inheritance is not typical.
 That’s because, one, most people are unaware that they can disclaim, two, it’s only appropriate in certain situations, and three, how often does someone say no to an inheritance?